-At the conclusion of each external placement, students are required to complete a formal evaluation of the training experience at the site (see Appendix U) and a formal evaluation of the external placement supervisor (see Appendix V).
-Throughout the external training experience, students also communicate feedback informally to the Course Instructor for PSYC 763 & 764: Clinical Practicum III and IV, the licensed faculty assigned to serve as the Psychology Consultant for students on external placements supervised by a professional licensed in another discipline, as well as to the DCT.
+At the conclusion of each clinical practicum placement, students are required to complete a formal evaluation of the training experience at the site (see Appendix U) and a formal evaluation of the external placement supervisor (see Appendix V).
+Throughout the external training experience, students also communicate feedback informally to the Course Instructor for Clinical Practicum courses, , as well as to the DCT.
 Informal reports that communicate potential issues with the quality of the placement site or unsatisfactory ratings (1 or 2) on these forms trigger follow-up with the student and/or placement site from the DCT and/or Placement Coordinator.
 Upon follow-up, the DCT and/or Placement Coordinator will work with the site to resolve issues impacting the quality of the placement or, if issues cannot be resolved, will discontinue use of the training site.